rajathithan/stackdriver/README.md

- # Multiprocessing stackdriver log extraction to your local windows machine
+ # Multiprocessing stackdriver log extraction in your local windows machine

 Checks for
 * gcloud installation,